technologyliberal

 Anaheim, California, USA,Tuesday, May 19, 2026

-Disney reportedly began using the cameras in April.
-Visitors can opt out by walking past a sign that crosses a face silhouette at four entrances, but the lawsuit claims this gesture is not enough to inform people about data collection.
-The plaintiff insists that explicit written consent should be required for such sensitive biometric information.
+Disney reportedly activated the cameras in April, and while visitors can opt out by walking past a small sign with a crossed-out face silhouette at four entrances, the lawsuit argues this fallen notice isn’t enough.
+The plaintiff insists explicit written consent should be mandatory for such sensitive biometric data.

 Actions